Small Business Growth Readiness Checklist Before Scaling

 Growth sounds positive, but it can create pressure if the business is not ready.
 More customers, more orders or more staff can expose weak pricing, unclear processes, cash flow gaps and owner dependency.

 Preparing for growth means checking whether the current business model can handle more activity without losing quality, profit or control.
+A simple business readiness review helps the owner decide whether to push for growth now, fix foundations first or choose a narrower growth plan.

 Check profitability before volume